nathants/agr/readme.md

+## why

+repo wide search and replace should be easier.

 ## what

-like ack or ag, but for search and replace. can climb to the root of a git repo before running. shows a preview of the replacements to be made, and prompts to continue globally or at each change site.
+like ack or ag, but for search and replace.

+can climb to the root of a git repo before running.

+shows a preview of the replacements to be made.

+prompts to continue globally or at each change site.

 ## install